 - Bring to a boil, then cover and reduce to a simmer for approximately 5 minutes, or until salmon is cooked through.

-- Meanwhile, to make the sauce, saute the onion in olive oil in a small pot or skillet over medium heat, until browned.
+- Meanwhile, to make the sauce, saute the onion in the olive oil (1 tablespoon) in a small pot or skillet over medium heat, until browned.

 - Add the remaining clove of minced garlic, stir for one minute or until fragrant.

 - Add the remaining 1/2 cup of wine, and reduce until about half the wine is gone.